OwenQuipo/quantum-energy-optimizer/README.md

 - globally coupled in time
 - constraint-heavy

-This makes them a natural fit for **quantum optimization methods**, rather than continuous relaxations or heuristic rules.
+This makes them a natural fit for quantum optimization methods, rather than continuous relaxations or heuristic rules.

 ## Repository structure